borisding/universsr/README.md

 **Session Management**

 - This starter comes with default file storage (`session-file-store`) for session management.
-Please refer to `index.js` file in `./src/api`.
+Please refer to `./src/api/index.js`.

-- Feel free to use other storage approach for session management.
-For instance, to store in Redis:
+- Feel free to use different storage for session management.
+For instance, storing sessions with Redis:

 ```js
 import session from 'express-session';